 Turkey is 783,000 square kilometres (smaller than my home province of B.C. in Canada, and 140,000 square kilometres larger than France), which is by no means small yet still a very manageable size if you want to explore the country from end to end.
 In other words, if you have the time, see it all!

-Unfortunately, there are some places you as a foreigner shouldn’t go.
-These are exclusively in the South-Eastern region (more specifically the provinces of Kilis, Sirnak, southern Van, Bingöl, Hakkari, Bitlis, Diyarbakır, Muş, and Siirt).
+Unfortunately, there are some places that you as a foreigner should be careful about going.
+These are exclusively in the South-Eastern region (more specifically parts of the provinces of Kilis, Sirnak, Bingöl, Hakkari, Diyarbakır, Muş, and Siirt).
 The issue in places like these is that your rental car will stand out and if you don’t know your way around things may not be safe.

 That being said the country in general is very safe to explore and locals are extremely welcoming.
 Even much of the South-East is quite safe.
 For example, Gaziantep, Şanlıurfa, and Van are popular tourist destinations.